nikydix/nikydixcom-7810d/donate.md

 Becoming an 'Angel' also provides an opportunity for people who have been positively impacted by Intentional Health to be able to 'pay-it-forward' for someone else.

-If you would like to join us and become an angel too, please [click here](http://intentionalhealth.uk/angels/) to find out more.
+If you would like to join and become an angel too, please [click here](http://intentionalhealth.uk/angels/) to find out more.

 Alternatively, you can make a one off donation below if you want to directly support the learning that is going on alongside this charitable work!